alexdong/query-reformulation/README.md

 Step 3: Performance tuning

-1. Quantize the model to 8-bits
-2. run on ONNX runtime
-3. Run on a CPU and measure the latency
-4. Compile to GGML and run it on CPU
+1. Compile to GGML and run it on CPU
-5. add an API layer on top of the model and measure the latency
+2. add an API layer on top of the model and measure the latency

 Prepare Synthetic Data